-Please enjoy some of my favorite pictures from this extended family’s portrait session below.
+Please enjoy some highlights from this extended family portrait session below.
 Full gallery (password protected) available HERE.

 If your family is getting together before the holidays, and you book an extended family photo session – then know – your gifts for the holidays that year can be photos, photos, photos.
 Whether you make prints, a book, a calendar or more – your subject matter could include…